-There will be a follow-up meetings in June 2022 and September 2022, when ORC and Kāi Tahu will present and discuss a preferred approach to water and land management with you.
+There will be follow-up meetings in July 2022 and December 2022, when ORC and Kāi Tahu will present and discuss a preferred approach to water and land management with you.
 Check back here for meeting details nearer the time.
 You will also be able to give input online.

-The preferred approach will then be drafted into the FMU and rohe chapters of the proposed Land and Water Regional Plan.
-Once this is notified, you can make a submission saying what you like about the plan or how you think it can be improved.
+The preferred approach will then be drafted into the FMU and Rohe chapters of the proposed Land and Water Regional Plan.
+Once this is notified, you can make a submission saying what they like or how it can be improved.

 About the area

 Map showing boundaries of the Dunedin & Coast Freshwater Management Unit

 The Dunedin & Coast FMU spans over 1,000 square kilometres of urban and rural land and is home to more than 125,000 people.